Artrajz/vits-simple-api/README.md

 ## Linux
 The installation process is similar, but I don't have the environment to test it.

-# Openjtalk Installation Issue
+# Dependency Installation Issues

-If you are using an arm64 architecture platform, you may encounter some issues during installation due to the lack of arm64-compatible whl files on the official PyPI website.
-In such cases, you can use the whl file I have built to install Openjtalk.
+Since pypi.org does not have the `pyopenjtalk` whl file, it usually needs to be installed from the source code.
+This process might be troublesome for some people.
+Therefore, you can also use the whl I built for installation.

 ```
-pip install openjtalk==0.3.0.dev2 --index-url https://pypi.artrajz.cn/simple
+pip install pyopenjtalk -i https://pypi.artrajz.cn/simple
 ```

-Alternatively, you can manually build a whl file by following the instructions in this [tutorial](https://artrajz.cn/index.php/archives/167/).

 # API